Skip to content

 MCP Server Quick Start

-Owl MCP Server is a server-side implementation provided by TrueWatch based on the Model Context Protocol.
-It encapsulates TrueWatch's capabilities such as Metrics, Logs, Events, Monitors, Dashboards, APM, RUM, and Infrastructure into MCP tools for use by AI clients that support MCP.
+Owl MCP Server is the server-side implementation provided by TrueWatch based on the Model Context Protocol.
+It encapsulates TrueWatch's capabilities such as Metrics, LOG, events, monitors, dashboards, APM, RUM, and infrastructure as MCP tools for AI clients that support MCP to call.

 This document explains how to connect to Owl MCP Server via streamableHttp.